KS 2 (upper) - Year 5 & 6

 Our annexes will be taken down in the Easter of 2017 and replaced with a brand-new building to accommodate 8 classrooms.
 This will improve our facilities for year 3 and 4, as well as providing years 5 & 6 with a new environment to extend their learning at The Hills.

 Year 5 Curriculum

 We are continuing with a creative approach to learning.
 The topics being covered in Year 5 are: Victorians (Autumn); Keen to be Green (Spring); Ancient Egyptians (Summer).

 School trips and activities will be directly linked to these topics to boost the learning experience of your child.
-Trips being planned include a theme day at a Victorian Village and a day at the Egyptian exhibition at the British Museum.
+Trips being planned include a visit to The Higgins museum and a day at the Egyptian exhibition at the British Museum.
 Children will have various opportunities to participate in a range of extra-curricular activities throughout the year.

 Further information about the Year 5 Curriculum is available.
-Please contact Miss Reardon through the school office.
+Please contact the school office.

 Year 6 Curriculum